bitrise-io/devcenter/_articles/reviews/frequent-ios-issues-draft.md

 If you get this error in the Xcode Archive step you should check your Xcode Projects settings.
 Most likely you have the `Skip Install` option set to `YES`.

-This should only be used for iOS frameworks, **for iOS apps this should be set to** `NO`.
+This should only be used for iOS frameworks! **For iOS apps this should be set to** `NO`.

 You can check out [the official documentation](https://developer.apple.com/library/ios/technotes/tn2215/_index.html).
 Look up the _Xcode successfully archived my application, but the Archives Organizer does not list my archive_ section.

 ### Possible solution 2: `Installation Directory` Xcode Settings